restfulhead/npm-auto-plugins/packages/filter-by-workspace-path/README.md

   * However, you can use individual commands to make this work.
 To see how to setup a release process that takes all of this into account, take a look at the [release.yml GitHub action](../../.github/workflows/release.yml) in this repository.
 * If you create merge-commits against your release/target branch, then changes to files in your release/target branch become part of the commit also.
 Those currently won't be filtered out.
-I'm not if there is a way to detect/filter out those files in a commit that are caused by the merge.
-If so, this would be a good change to add.
+I'm not sure if there is a way to detect/filter out those files in a commit that are caused by the merge while keeping the "actual" changed files.
+If so, this would be a good issue to fix.
 In the meantime, you can add a label `skip-release` to the merge PR to exclude it completely.
+This on the other hand only works if you're working with a separate release branch.
+For example:
+  * Create a new pull request from you feature branch against your `main` branch.
+Label it e.g. with `release-minor`.
+  * Merge the changes into `main`, but don't release from `main`.
+  * Create another pull request to merge changes from `main` into your `release` branch.
+Label it with `skip-release`.
+  * Merge this PR into your `release` branch and then run the release process from this branch.